mbahvw/kit-katacoda-scenarios/kubectl-advance/intro.md

   - `krew` a kubectl plugin manager
   - Interaction with pods
+    - logs
+    - cp
-    - using logs, cp, and exec
+    - exec
   - Interacting with nodes:
+    - taint and tolerations
+    - cordon/uncordon
-    - using taint, tolerations, cordon, and drain
+    - drain